 The general trend toward deregulation in the United States during the 1960s and 1970s extended to the insurance industry and the California experience was often cited as an example of the effectiveness of competitive rate regulation.
 In 1980, the NAIC adopted its first model statute for a competitive rating system and by 1984 varying forms of competitive rating were operative in 25 states.
 This constituted a major shift in the way the business of insurance was regulated in the United States.

-Currently, there are seven different types of rate regulation systems, with "no filing/record maintenance" being the most competitive, see chart “STATE REGULATION OF RATES” and explanation of the various systems above.
+Currently, there are seven different types of rate regulation systems, with "no filing/record maintenance" being the most competitive, see chart and explanation of the various systems at the end of this report.
 The rate regulation process may vary for different kinds of insurance within the same jurisdiction, and states may change the method used to oversee rates for a given kind of insurance if market conditions appear to warrant such a move.

 The commissioner generally reserves the right to disallow rate filings within a certain period of time if they are deemed inconsistent with the principles of rate regulation.
 In the event that a rate change is disallowed, the new rate must be discontinued and adjustments made in policyholders' premiums to reflect the difference between the new and old filings, unless filings are not required.

 Maintaining a Proper Balance: Traditionally, regulators have been guided by the general goals of insurance regulation set out in state statutes that charge them with two duties: 1) preserving the long-term solvency of insurance companies and 2) protecting insurance consumers from unfair and inequitable treatment.
 This precept would include protection against excessive rates and unfair rate discrimination (where the difference in premiums between groups of policyholders is not commensurate with cost differences).

 Maintaining a balance between two seemingly conflicting concerns, adequacy and fairness, is beneficial to both consumers and insurers.